unicode-org/message-format-wg/README.md

 See more examples and the formal definition of the grammar in [spec/syntax.md](./spec/syntax.md).

+## Developer Documentation

+Unofficial documentation for developers on MessageFormat 2 syntax and on using it with various programming languages can be found at [messageformat.dev](https://messageformat.dev/), which also includes an interactive [playground](https://messageformat.dev/playground/) for experimenting with message syntax.

 ## Normative Changes during Tech Preview

 The Working Group continues to address feedback